The failure pattern: one model call, infinite blast radius

-Retrieval isn’t optional; it’s the contract with reality
+Retrieval is the contract with reality

 | Approach | Typical p95 latency | Typical cost per 1k tasks | Best for |